khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 **Hide** a field if a user doesn’t need disclosure or access to an item.
 This option is relevant specifically for system security measures when some information should not be available in the user interface.

+Hiding fields allows for progressive disclosure.
+For example, as the user enters data in a form or makes a selection, more fields may be displayed or hidden, but the user only has to focus on the necessary fields to complete a task.

-Hiding all of the disallowed items is most consistent, avoids distraction, and lowers the user's cognitive load by only showing the fields they need to complete their task.
+The page layout will need to adapt to display the revealed form fields, but this approach is more consistent, avoids distraction, and lowers the user's cognitive load.

 When in doubt, hide a field instead of disabling it.

 ### Help text